jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 ### Red Hat Family

 Red Hat Linux was formed shortly after the Debian project launched in 1995 by Marc Ewing and Bob Young.
-Red Hat source code is currently shared across three main distributions: Fedora, RHEL (Red Hat Enterprise Linux), and CentOS.
+Red Hat source code is currently shared across three main distributions: Fedora Project, RHEL (Red Hat Enterprise Linux), and CentOS.
 You can read more about Red Hat from their website:

   *  [About Red Hat](http://www.redhat.com/en/about/company)
   *  [Red Hat History](http://www.redhat.com/infographics/corporate/data/ "Red Hat History")